 - Consider: national and international trends; best practice; current industry, government and community capability and experience; scientific knowledge; practicalities; and public opinion

-- Advise on the health of the national fruit fly system and issues that need to be addressed to implement the Strategy
+- Advise on the health of the national fruit fly system and issues that need to be addressed to implement the National Fruit Fly Strategy

-- Champion participation and solutions in response to emerging national fruit fly issues within the national biosecurity system.
+- Champion participation and solutions to emerging national fruit fly issues within the national biosecurity system.

 Communiques from the National Fruit Fly Council